Measurement and signature intelligence: Research programs: Smart Dust and WolfPack

-Still more of an UGS research program, under DARPA, is Smart Dust, which is a program for developing massively parallel networks of hundreds or thousand "motes," on the order of 1 mm3.
+Still more of an UGS research program, under DARPA, is Smart Dust, which is a program for developing massively parallel networks of hundreds or thousands of "motes," in the order of 1 mm3.

 Another DARPA program is WolfPack, a ground-based electronic warfare system.
 WolfPack is made up of a "pack" of "wolves."
 Wolves are distributed electronic detection nodes with location and classification capability, which may use radiofrequency MASINT techniques along with ELINT methods.
 The wolves could be hand, artillery, or airdrop delivered.
 WolfPack may fit into an Air Force program for a new subdiscipline of counter-ESM, as well as Distributed Suppression of Enemy Air Defenses (DSEAD), an enhancement on SEAD.
 If the Wolves are colocated with jammers or other ECM, and they are very close to the target, they will not need much power to mask the signatures of friendly ground forces, in frequencies used for communications or local detection.
 DSEAD works in a similar way, but at radar frequencies.
 It may be interesting to compare this counter-ELINT discipline with ECCM.